ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 ```

 Here a newcomer might think "a list of Dogs is a list of Animals," but that's not allowed because of invariance.
-The pitfall is not realizing that mutation of the list could break type assumptions.
+The pitfall is not realizing that mutation of the list can break type assumptions.
 If you find yourself needing to treat a `list[SubType]` as a `list[BaseType]`, reconsider your design or use abstract
 interfaces (`Sequence[BaseType]` which is covariant for reading, or `Collection[BaseType]`).
 Alternatively, copy the list to a new covariant container if needed for output only.
-Understanding when to use covariant or contravariant TypeVars (or just avoiding the situation) is important.
+Understand when to use covariant or contravariant TypeVars (or just avoid the situation).

 ### Pitfall: Too General TypeVars (or Overuse of Any)